go-outside-labs/web3-toolkit-sol/solidity_tldr.md

  	* the key type can be any built-in value type, bytes, string, or any contract.
   	* value type can be any type including another mapping or an array.
   	* mapping are not iterable: it's not possible to obtain a list of all keys of a mapping, nor a list of all values.
+  	* maps cannot be used for functions input or output.

 <br>